 The Back to Ag Program is a funding project focused on supporting the cost of adaptive technology for farmers that have experienced a traumatic injury.
-The Back to Ag Program is the result of a partnership between the Canadian Agricultural Safety Association, Farm Credit Canada and the Rick Hansen Foundation.
+The Back to Ag Program is funded by FCC and delivered in partnership with CASA and the Rick Hanson Foundation.

 For more information on the Back to Ag program, email firstname.lastname@example.org.

 See how we have already helped other farmers get Back to Ag:

 Manitoba Farmers with Disabilities (English only) â€“ Manitoba Farmers Assistive Tools Kit: Helping farm families face the challenges of injury, illness, and disability The Manitoba Farmers Assistive Tools Kit is intended to enhance the lives of farmers and their families who face the challenge of living and working with a disability.

 AgrAbility (U.S. English only) â€“ Assistive Technology (AT) is defined as any item, piece of equipment, or product system, whether acquired commercially, modified or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.
 For agricultural workers with disabilities, many solutions exist, including manufactured devices or structures, modified work practices, and do-it-yourself plans.